Marcus Semien Player Props: Rangers vs. White Sox

-After batting .300 with two home runs, two walks and seven RBI in his past 10 games, Marcus Semien and the Texas Rangers take on the Chicago White Sox (who will start Dylan Cease) at 8:05 PM ET on Wednesday.
+Marcus Semien -- hitting .341 in his past 10 games -- will be in action for the Texas Rangers versus the Chicago White Sox, with Touki Toussaint on the hill, on August 3 at 2:05 PM ET.

-In his last appearance, he strung together two hits (going 2-for-3) against the White Sox.
+In his last appearance, he had two hits (going 2-for-5 with a home run and two RBI) against the White Sox.

 Marcus Semien Game Info & Props vs. the White Sox